 12. VARIATIONS

-12.1.1 Subject to Clause 12.2, 12.3, 12.4 [and 12.5 Offshore only] –below, no variation to this Bilateral Connection Agreement shall be effective unless made in writing and signed by or on behalf of both The Company and the User.
+12.1.1 Subject to Clause 12.2, 12.3, 12.4 [and 12.5 Offshore only] [and 12.6 Gated Agreements only] below, no variation to this Bilateral Connection Agreement shall be effective unless made in writing and signed by or on behalf of both The Company and the User.

 12.2 The Company and the User shall effect any amendment required to be made to this Bilateral Connection Agreement by the Authority as a result of a change in the CUSC, the ESO Licence or the Transmission Licence, an order or direction made pursuant to the Act or a Licence, or as a result of settling any of the terms hereof.
 The User hereby authorises and instructs The Company to make any such amendment on its behalf and undertakes not to withdraw, qualify or revoke such authority or instruction at any time.